Kirsten Geiger

 Final design

-Adding clear credentials and subject expertise to each profile gave students more confidence in their decision.
+Clear credentials and subject expertise gave students more confidence in their decision.

 Purchasing lessons